MusaOzcetin/IPE/eligibility_wizard_logic.md

 ## Core Logic Flow (Execute on Every User Message)

-### 1. Determine Language
-If `output_language` is null, run the routing step `determine_language` and infer `"english"` or `"german"` silently.
-Do not ask the user which language they prefer and do not mention language detection.

-### 2. Identify Program
+### 1. Identify Program
-- First scan the recent conversation for clear statements like "I want to study ..." or "I am interested in the Master's in ...".
-If you can confidently identify a program from that context, set `program_name` based on that without asking again.
+- Scan the recent conversation for clear statements like "I want to study ..." or "I am interested in the Master's in ...".
+If you can confidently identify a program from that context, set `program_name` and ask the user to confirm.
 - If `program_name` is still null, run the routing step `identify_program`:
     - Present the question from `identify_program.question_text[output_language]`.
     - Ask it plainly, without emojis or extra commentary.
     - Store the user’s response in `program_name`.

-### 3. Load Admission Requirements
+### 2. Load Admission Requirements
 If `program_name` is set and `requirements_loaded` is false, run `load_admission_requirements`:
 - Search all five stupo files to find the matching program section.
 - Extract admission requirements using the keywords defined in the routing.